microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 azd deploy catalog-api
 ```

 Once the api is deployed, we will test it against the `/products` endpoint.
-To do so, use the `requests.http` file saved in the `http` folder and click on the `Send request` link above the `Lab 2 - Test the Catalog API` request :
+To do so, use the `catalog.http` file saved in the `http` folder and click on the `Send request` link above the `Lab 2 - Test the Catalog API` request :

 ![Test Catalog API](assets/http-catalog-api.png)

-You should see a panel opening on the right part of the `requests.http` tab showing the result of the request after a few seconds of execution :
+You should see a panel opening on the right part of the `catalog.http` tab showing the result of the request after a few seconds of execution :

 ![Test Catalog API response](assets/https-catalog-api-result.png)